BenBeresfordJones/MGBC/README.md

 Arguments:
 Input:
 `-i` Taxonomical level to compare in quotation marks e.g.
-  * "s__Lactobacillus johnsonii" will get all genomes for this species
+  * `-i "s__Lactobacillus johnsonii"` will get all genomes for this species
-  * "f__Muribaculaceae" will get any genome that has been classified as a member of the Muribaculaceae family, including those assigned to genus or species taxonomic ranks
+  * `-i "f__Muribaculaceae"` will get any genome that has been classified as a member of the Muribaculaceae family, including those assigned at genus or species taxonomic ranks
-  * "Muribaculaceae" (no rank tag) will get genomes that have been assigned a terminal rank of Muribaculaceae at the family level i.e. no genus- or species- level assignment
+  * `-i "Muribaculaceae"` (no rank tag) will get genomes that have been assigned a terminal rank of Muribaculaceae at the family level i.e. no genus- or species- level assignment

 `-t` number of threads with which to run analyses
 `-q` queue to submit jobs to [default: normal]